14 Ways to Keep the Holidays Safe

 6. Buy or check your fire extinguisher.

-If you and your fire extinguisher can’t tackle a blaze, head outside immediately and call 911 from your cell or a neighbor’s phone.
+If you and your fire extinguisher can’t tackle a blaze, head outside immediately and call 911 from your cell phone or a neighbor’s phone.

 7. Skip the ribbons on presents.

 Gifts wrapped with colorful ribbons (or yarn or string) look like toys to pets.
-If swallowed, those colorful festoons could mean a trip to a pet emergency clinic.
+If swallowed, those colorful adornments could mean a trip to a pet emergency clinic.
 Get more pet holiday safety tips from the ASPCA.

 8. Keep your tree watered.